Common questions about

 Data & Privacy

 On your infrastructure.
-Open Wearables is self-hosted by design.
-Your database, your servers.
+You deploy Open Wearables.
+Your database.
+Your servers.
 Health data never passes through Momentum's systems unless you explicitly request enterprise support.
+You can also optionally store raw incoming payloads to S3 for debugging and auditing.

-The architecture is HIPAA-ready: encryption at rest and in transit, audit logging, role-based access control.
+The architecture is HIPAA-ready: encryption at rest and in transit, audit logging, role-based access controls, configurable data retention and archival.
 But HIPAA compliance is not just software.
 It requires proper infrastructure configuration, organizational policies, and procedures.

 Pricing & Business Model